MicrosoftDocs/dynamics365smb-docs/business-central/bi-row-definitions.md

 > [!NOTE]
 > The columns you define on each line in the row definition represent columns three and up on the **Financial Report** page.
 The first two columns, **Row No.** and **Description**, are fixed.

 ## Built-in row definitions

-[!INCLUDE[prod_short](includes/prod_short.md)] ships with sample row definitions that helps you quickly get started setting up finance reports that suits your needs.
+[!INCLUDE[prod_short](includes/prod_short.md)] provides sample row definitions that can help you quickly get started setting up finance reports that suit your needs.

 <!-- update this when we release the new templates in 24.1
 | Row definition code | Description | How to use this row definition |